Oregon with Adelsheim Vineyard

 Day by Day

-Oregon at its finest.
 This two-part journey highlights the best of the state, from the rolling fields of the Willamette Valley to the lush and dramatic coastline.
-Enjoy private tours and tastings at vineyards, experience the magic of the land at harvest time and taste oysters fresh from the Pacific.
+Enjoy private tours and tastings at vineyards plus a private dinner with pioneering winemaker David Adelsheim.

-From the country to the coast.
-Our first stop today will be Netarts Bay for a taste of the true salt of the earth.
-We’ll join the artisans from Jacobsen Salt Co. for a private tour of their salt works, and a tasting event featuring local oysters and Adelsheim wines.
+From the country to the coast, with stops along the way to take in the forests, mountains and raw and rugged Oregon coast.
+Our first stop is in Netarts Bay for a taste of the true salt of the earth: lunch at the historic US Coast Guard Boathouse with fresh caught crab, local oysters and Adelsheim Pinot blanc vintages.
 It doesn’t get any fresher than this.

-After a fresh seafood lunch at local Oceanside favorite, Rosanna’s, we’ll head north up the coastline to Cannon Beach.
-We’ll check into our hotel just steps away from the ocean, then take the evening and dinner for ourselves in our seaside homebase.
+After lunch, we’ll head north up the coast to Cannon Beach, our home for two nights.
+We’ll check into our hotel, just steps away from the ocean, then take the evening and dinner for ourselves in our oceanfront home base.

 After a farewell breakfast, we’ll head to Portland and say goodbye to this true Pacific Wonderland.
 Our time together may be over, but we leave with new bonds made with our fellow adventurers, and with our palates enlightened and our spirits recharged.